St. Lucy's Priory High School: Controversy

 In July 2013, it was revealed that St. Lucy's had terminated the employment of a teacher who had married a partner of the same sex, following changes to California's marriage law.
 Ken Bencomo had taught at the school for 17 years, but had his contract terminated by Assistant Principal Sister Helen Dziuk after a photograph of the marriage appeared in a local newspaper.
 He was told that making his marriage public violated his contract.

 Bencomo said that his sexual orientation had been known by St. Lucy's.
 According to a statement released by the school, St. Lucy's "does not discriminate against teachers or other school employees based on their private lifestyle choices, [but] public displays of behavior that are directly contrary to church teachings are inconsistent with these values."
 The statement added, "These values are incorporated into the contractual obligations of each of our instructors and other employees."

 A public petition was launched by alumnae and the St. Lucy's community calling for Bencomo's reinstatement, which proved unsuccessful.
 He was subsequently employed at a charter school in Pomona, California.

 Uniforms

 At St. Lucys all girls are to wear a uniform that follows the schools handbook.
 The uniforms are to be purchased at Dennis Uniform.
 The proper colors are white, baby blue, and navy blue polo shirts and a navy blue or blue plaid skirt along with the options of navy blue pants or shorts.
 For the skirts and shorts they may not be shorter than 3 inches above the knee.
-When picking out shoes they need to be solid, neutral color and socks should be plain solid color with no logos.
+When picking out shoes they need to be solid, neutral color and socks should be above the ankle and plain solid color with no logos.